Nilotinib is a targeted cancer drug. It is also known as Tasigna. It is a treatment for chronic myeloid leukaemia (CML).

 You should not eat grapefruit or drink grapefruit juice when you are taking this drug because it can react with the drug.

 This drug contains lactose (milk sugar).
 If you have an intolerance to lactose, contact your doctor before taking this medicine.

 It is not known whether this treatment affects fertility in people.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.

 Pregnancy and contraception

 This drug may harm a baby developing in your womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 2 weeks afterwards.
+It is important not to become pregnant while you are having treatment with this drug and for at least 2 weeks afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.